usnavy/Navy-Design-Guide/image-scheme.md

 > Some colors don't pair well with our brand colors.
 Avoid images
 > with large areas of clashing color.

+##### Composition
+When considering the composition of an assorted image, avoid images that are not consistent with the topic, type, or subject.
+It needs to align with the motif, and its source of content.

 <hr>